gvwilson/sensibleadventures/iffy/iffy.md

 "Safer if we split up,
 the ecologist said,
 glancing at Iffy.
-"I'll go along by the back way.
-I see you where I saw you the first time."
+"I'll go along by the back way an' see you where I saw you the first time."
 He grinned and kissed her quickly.
 "We can get a cuppa.
 Now go."

 *That ain't gonna work,* Iffy thought.
-The drones overhead weren't allowed to be any smarter than seagulls, but even something that dump could recognize the way someone walked, and the ecologist's face mask wouldn't conceal that.
+The drones overhead weren't allowed to be any smarter than seagulls, but even something that dumb could recognize the way someone walked, and the ecologist's face mask wouldn't conceal that.
 If any of the drones caught a glimpse of them---

+---and there it was.
+How could she not have seen it before?
 "Wait!"
-Iffy pulled the box that Honesty's First had given her out of her pocket.
+Iffy pulled the box that Honesty's First had given her out from under her coat.
-"C'mon c'mon c'mon," she muttered.
-"Please, just this once."
-She had never been able to control her flashes of intuition.
+She had never been able to control her flashes of intuition, but they had never been wrong either.
-They came when they wanted.
-This was a stupid idea.
-They should be running.
-They should---

-And there it was.
-How could she not have seen it before?
+She knelt on the market floor and opened the box.
 There and there together and then there, two presses and a third, and *zip!*
 A thin film in the center of the dronelet peeled back to reveal a foil battery,